Your time to write your statement

 'Being a dedicated member of my local amateur dramatics society has allowed me to perform in front of large audiences many times.
 This has helped with my confidence and creative skills and helped develop my love for musical theatre further.'

-Using the ABC method effectively, students are drawing on their experiences and highlighting the skills they've developed.
-They emphasise how this will help them with their future careers/courses, showing passion for their chosen subject areas.
+In doing son, they emphasise how this will help them with their future careers and courses, showing passion for their chosen subject areas.